-Take your bread bag tags to St Mary's School office which is a collection point for an international programme which raises funds to buy wheelchairs for people in need in Africa.
-It takes 260,000 bread tags to purchase a basic wheelchair – so every bread tag counts!
+There were previously three bread bag tags collection points in town for an international programme which raised funds to buy wheelchairs for people in need in Africa.
+It took 260,000 bread tags to purchase a basic wheelchair – so every bread tag counted!
 This article describes how a St Mary's School student started up this collection in Whanganui.

 There are many practical and creative reuses for bread bag tags online.